Rajeswari87/Banking-Fraud-Analytics-Data-Engineering/ADF/README.md

 ## Overview

-This folder contains the Azure Data Factory (ADF) pipelines used in the Banking Fraud Analytics project.
+This folder contains the Azure Data Factory (ADF) pipeline used in the Banking Fraud Analytics project.

-Azure Data Factory orchestrates data ingestion from the source system into Azure Data Lake Storage Gen2, providing the raw data required for downstream processing in Azure Databricks.
+Azure Data Factory orchestrates data ingestion from the source system into Azure Data Lake Storage Gen2 (ADLS Gen2), providing raw data for downstream processing in Azure Databricks.

 ---